mrafnadeem-apimatic/docker-php-sample/README.md

 This will install dependencies in your `.vendor/` folder.

-To add more dependencies, you can add them in the `libs/` folder and update the composer.json file accordingly.
+To add more dependencies or SDKs, you can add them in the `libs/` folder and update the composer.json file accordingly.
 Then run composer update again as mentioned above.

 When you're ready, start your application by running:
 `docker compose up --build`.